apache/flink/docs/ops/memory/mem_setup.md

 * toc
 {:toc}

-The further described memory configuration is applicable starting with the release version *1.10* for TaskManager and *1.11* for Flink Master processes.
+The further described memory configuration is applicable starting with the release version *1.10* for Flink TaskManager and *1.11* for Flink Master processes.
 If you upgrade Flink from earlier versions, check the [migration guide](mem_migration.html) because many changes were introduced with the *1.10* and *1.11* releases.